-- the Constitution of the Republic of South Africa Act, 1996 (Act No 108 of 1996); - the Preferential Procurement Policy Framework Act, 2000 (Act No 5 of 2000); (b) - the Broad-Based Black Economic Empowerment Act, 2003 (Act No 53 of 2003): - the Construction Industry Development Board Act, 2000 (Act No 38 of 2000); - the Prevention and Combating of Corrupt Activities Act, 2004 (Act No 12 of 2004): - the Preferential Procurement Regulations, 2011; - the Local Government: Municipal Systems Act, 2000 (Act No 32 of 2000); (g) - the Local Government: Municipal Structures Act, 1998 (Act No. 117 of 1998); (h) - National Treasury, MFMA Circular No. 34, Municipal Finance Management Act No. 56 of 2003, Reporting of awards above R 100 000 - National Treasury, MFMA Circular No. 46, Municipal Finance Management Act No. 56 of 2003, Checking the prohibition status of recommended bidders - National Treasury, MFMA Circular No. 50, Municipal Finance Management Act No. 56 of 2003, Preparation of the municipal audit file (Stores & Consumables) - National Treasury, MFMA Circular No. 52, Municipal Finance Management Act No. 56 of 2003, Prohibition of restricted practices - National Treasury, MFMA Circular No. 53, Municipal Finance Management Act No. 56 of 2003, Amended guidelines in respect of bids that include functionality as a criterion for evaluation - National Treasury, MFMA Circular No. 56, Municipal Finance Management Act No. 56 of 2003, Database of restricted suppliers and training on the revised Preferential Procurement Regulations, 2011 - National Treasury, MFMA Circular No. 62, Municipal Finance Management Act No. 56 of 2003, Enhancing compliance and accountability - National Treasury, MFMA Circular No. 68, Municipal Finance Management Act No. 56 of 2003, Unauthorised, irregular, fruitless and wasteful expenditure
+- (a) the Constitution of the Republic of South Africa Act, 1996 (Act No 108 of 1996): - (b) the Preferential Procurement Policy Framework Act, 2000 (Act No 5 of 2000): - (c) the Broad-Based Black Economic Empowerment Act, 2003 (Act No 53 of 2003); - (d) the Construction Industry Development Board Act, 2000 (Act No 38 of 2000); and - (e) the Prevention and Combating of Corrupt Activities Act, 2004 (Act No 12 of 2004): - (f) the Preferential Procurement Regulations, 2011:

+Commented [PS1]: Reference made to the Preferential Procurement Regulations and Council's Preferential Procurement Policy are being deleted for now g) the Local Government: Municipal Systems Act, 2000 (Act No 32 of 2000);

+- (h) the Local Government: Municipal Structures Act, 1998 (Act No. 117 of - National Treasury, MFMA Circular No. 34, Municipal Finance Management Act No. 56 of 2003, Reporting of awards above R 100 000 - (j) National Treasury, MFMA Circular No. 46, Municipal Finance Management Act No. 56 of 2003, Checking the prohibition status of recommended hidders - (k) National Treasury, MFMA Circular No. 50, Municipal Finance Management Act No. 56 of 2003, Preparation of the municipal audit file (Stores & Consumables) - National Treasury, MFMA Circular No. 52, Municipal Finance Management Act No. 56 of 2003.
+Prohibition of restricted practices - (m) National Treasury, MFMA Circular No. 53, Municipal Finance Management Act No. 56 of 2003, Amended guidelines in respect of bids that include functionality as a criterion for evaluation - (n) National Treasury, MFMA Circular No. 56, Municipal Finance Management Act No. 56 of 2003, Database of restricted suppliers and training on the revised Preferential Procurement Regulations, 2011 - (o) National Treasury, MFMA Circular No. 62, Municipal Finance Management Act No. 56 of 2003, Enhancing compliance and accountability - (p) National Treasury, MFMA Circular No. 68, Municipal Finance Management Act No. 56 of 2003, Unauthorised, irregular, fruitless and wasteful expenditure - (q) National Treasury, MFMA Circular No. 69, Municipal Finance Management Act No. 56 of 2003, Invitation and evaluation of bids based on a stipulated minimum threshold for local production and content - (r) National Treasury, MFMA Circular No. 82, Municipal Finance Management Act No. 56 of 2003, Cost Containment Measures (as qualified under section 35.5) - (s) National Treasury, MFMA Circular No. 81, Municipal Finance Management Act No. 56 of 2003, Web Based Central Supplier Database (CSD)

-- National Treasury, MFMA Circular No. 69, Municipal Finance Management Act No. 56 of 2003, Invitation and evaluation of bids based on a stipulated minimum threshold for local production and content - National Treasury, MFMA Circular No. 82, Municipal Finance Management Act No. 56 of 2003, Cost Containment Measures (as qualified under section 35.5) - National Treasury, MFMA Circular No. 81, Municipal Finance Management Act No. 56 of 2003, Web Based Central Supplier Database (CSD) - National Treasury, MFMA Circular No. 83, Municipal Finance Management Act No. 56 of 2003, Advertisement of bids and the publication of notices in respect of awarded bids, cancelled bids, variations and extensions of existing contracts on the eTender publication portal - National Treasury, MFMA Circular No. 90, Municipal Finance Management Act No. 56 of 2003, Tax Compliance Status
+- (t) National Treasury, MFMA Circular No. 83, Municipal Finance Management Act No. 56 of 2003, Advertisement of bids and the publication of notices in respect of awarded bids, cancelled bids, variations and extensions of existing contracts on the eTender publication portal - (u) National Treasury, MFMA Circular No. 90, Municipal Finance Management Act No. 56 of 2003, Tax Compliance Status

-"Regulations" means the Local Government: Municipal Finance Management Act, 2003.
-Municipal Supply Chain Management Regulations:
+"Regulations" means the Local Government: Municipal Finance Management Act, 2003, Municipal Supply Chain Management Regulations;